arahi7860/react-intro/readme.md

 ## Components (15 min / 0:25)

-The way we've been building our pages so far is using the layout system in handlebars.
+The way we've been building our pages so far is using HTML or simply rendering JSON data.
 We display a whole page at a time, and in order to display an update, we have to reload the entire page.

 A core part of the React philosophy is to build everything out using components,